web-dom/webcomponent/README.md

 # webcomponent
 A simple web component system for Rust using [wasm-module](https://github.com/richardanaya/wasm-module) for DOM access.
+These examples will show unsafe calls for simplicity.
+In normal sitations you'd wrap the calls to the DOM.

 Let's first create a component `<hello-world>` that simply sets its inner HTML to "Hello World"